aditya-2k23/clothing-image-classifier/README.md

 - Performance metrics such as accuracy, precision, recall, and F1-score are calculated to assess model performance.
 - Confusion matrices and classification reports are generated for detailed analysis.
 - See the respective Jupyter Notebooks for implementation details.

+## Conclusion

+- The CNN model generally outperforms traditional models like Logistic Regression and Random Forest in image classification tasks.
+- Further improvements can be made by tuning hyperparameters, using data augmentation, and experimenting with deeper architectures.